adamthompson43/react-movie-labs/README.md

 ## Overview.

 This is a Node.js movie app using the TMDB API.
+It contains pages showing information such as popular, upcoming and top-rated movies, along with information about those movies.

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

 + Playlist page showing upcoming movies on the users watchlist
-+ Feature 2
-+ Feature 3
-+ etc
-+ etc
++ Ability to change page at bottom of each page using Pagination
++ Ability to click on the actors credited in movies, bringing the user to a google search of them
++ Top-rated movies page with ranks
++ Popular movies page with ranks

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
++ Navigate to /react-movie-labs/movies
++ Type "npm start" in terminal

 ## API endpoints.